lejeanbaptiste/lejeanbaptiste/packages/storageService/readme.md

 This is React File Storage component for listing, loading, and saving files from and to the local computer and Git hosting (GitHub and Gitlab).
 It was built to be used in conjunction with [LEAF-Writer-Commons](https://gitlab.com/calincs/cwrc/leaf-writer/leaf-writer), but it is general enough to be freely used anywhere.

-The **Load Dialog** supports pasting from the clipboard, selecting files from the local computer, dragging & drop a file directly to the UI, and loading from a Git hoster (GitHub / Gitlab).
-On the git hoster, users can access their own repositories, shared repositories, repositories owned by organizations/groups, and search public repositories.
+The **Load Dialog** supports pasting from the clipboard, selecting files from the local computer, dragging & drop a file directly to the UI, and load from an URL or  Git provider (GitHub / Gitlab).
+On the git provider, users can access their own repositories, shared repositories, repositories owned by organizations/groups, and search public repositories.
 Git repositories are limited to the default branch (usually 'master' or 'main').
 There are also search functionalities by file name and within files' content.

 The **Save Dialog** supports downloading to the local computer and saving to Git hosting.
 On the git hoster, users can create new repositories and new folders and create and overwrite files.
 Optionally, users can make Pull Requests, saving the file into a different branch.
 If the user does not have written permission to a repository, they can Fork the repository and make a Pull Request to the original repository.